aws-samples/aws-eda-slurm-cluster/README.md

 * Multi-AZ support.
 Supported by ParallelCluster, but not currently implemented.
 * Multi-region support
 * AWS Fault Injection Simulator (FIS) templates to test spot terminations
-* Support for MungeKeySsmParameter
 * Multi-cluster federation

 ParallelCluster Limitations

 * Number of "Compute Resources" (CRs) is limited to 50 which limits the number of instance types allowed in a cluster.
-  ParallelCluster can have multiple instance types in a CR, but with memory based scheduling enabled, they must all have the same number of cores and amount of memory.
+  ParallelCluster can have multiple instance types in a compute resource (CR), but with memory based scheduling enabled, they must all have the same number of cores and amount of memory.
 * All Slurm instances must have the same OS and CPU architecture.
 * Stand-alone Slurm database daemon instance.
 Prevents federation.
 * Multi-region support.
 This is unlikely to change because multi-region services run against our archiectural philosophy.